Support for students with disability and their families

 About the Disability Advocacy Futures Program (DAFP)

-The Disability Advocacy Futures Program (DAFP) is an existing program, delivered by the NSW Department of Communities and Justice.
+The Disability Advocacy Futures Program (DAFP) is a program, delivered by the NSW Department of Communities and Justice.
 It provides funding to advocacy services to support individuals and families with a person with disability to navigate and access NSW Government services.

 • students with disability and their families